 Follow up and follow through until the task is completed, the prize won. – Brian Tracy

 Following up and following through is the key to success.
 Those who fail to achieve their goals often simply don’t follow up on their actions.
-Create a follow-up schedule with your protege to ensure that progress is being made.
-This will create a schedule of accountability for your protege.
+Create a follow-up schedule with your mentee to ensure that progress is being made.
+This will create a schedule of accountability for your mentee.

 5. Listen to Concerns, Then Advise

 There will always be struggles and successes when you start a new job.
-As you meet with your protege, make sure that you are listening to their struggles and concerns.
+As you begin mentoring your mentee, make sure that you are listening to their struggles and concerns.
 Be careful not to interrupt them and assume that they are making the most common errors.
 They may have some unique challenges, but most importantly, as they are learning their new skills it is important to be a good listener to them.
 When the mentee questions norms or rules, don’t ask them to follow blindly – but see if you can discuss it and offer guidance.

-After you have heard the concerns and struggles of your protege, you can advise them on the action to take.
+After you have heard the concerns and struggles of your mentee, you can advise them on the action to take.
 They will feel like you are giving them individualized attention rather than generic advice if you listen to them first.
-This will improve the chances of them actually taking your advice.
+This will improve the chances of them taking your mentoring and advice.